 In 2004, I had a first date.
 It went okay, but the guy’s intensity freaked me out and we never went out again.
 However, intense people rarely go quitely, and in trying to convince me we should go out again, his dog, Erwin, wrote my dog, Rags, an email.

 Why am I telling you this story?
-To be honest, I hadn’t thought of this in years… but then yesterday he wrote me to inquire: “So, what ever became of your life?”
+To be honest, I hadn’t thought of this in years… but then some time ago he wrote me to inquire: “So, what ever became of your life?”

-Rather than respond, I went back and read the email of which I may still be most proud of writing.
+Rather than respond, I went back and read the email that may still be my proudest writing effort.
 Here it is:

 From: Norell, Elizabeth